Skip to main contentSkip to navigation

 Quick Format

 The most common type and the best for recovery.
-Quick format only deletes the Master File Table (MFT) or equivalent file system index.
-Your actual data remains completely intact.
+On HDDs, quick format only deletes the Master File Table (MFT).
+On SSDs, it typically triggers data erasure via TRIM.

-Recovery outlook: Excellent (95%+).
-File structure usually fully recoverable.
+Recovery outlook: Excellent.
+File structure usually fully recoverable when no new data has been written.

 Full Format (Modern Windows)